-Curr ent treatm ent: Does Does the examined individual adhere to his/her treatment?
+Current treatment: Does Does the examined individual adhere to his/her treatment?
 Yes: No: No: Is the examined individual free from side effects from treatment?
-Yes: No: If no, please provide details: No: Has the exami ned individu al been ac lequately educated o n his/her condition? ''' res: No: If no, what will be your recommendation to the individual?
-Did No: the exam ined individ dual ever have su irgery for h is condition?
-Yes:
+Yes: No: If no, please provide details: Has Has the examined individual been adequately educated on his/her condition?
+Yes: No: lf Did the examined individual ever have surgery for his condition?
+Yes: No:

-Railway Association of Canada Section: 4 Version: 2.0
+Railway Association of Canada Section: 4 Version: 2.2

-Title: RAILWAY MEDICAL GUIDELINES
+Title: RAILWAY MEDICAL C GUIDELINES

-Subsection 4.4 - Epileptic S Seizures
+Subsection 4.4 - Epileptic Seizures